Cloud Automation Solutions

 There are also other specific use cases for cloud automation, which include:

 This is the most common use case for cloud automation.
-Here, cloud automation tools and processes use resource pools to define configurations items such as VMs, containers and virtual networks.
-Required application components and services re added to these configuration items, which are further assembled to form a complete operational environment for deploying workloads.
+Cloud automation tools and processes use resource pools to define configuration items such as VMs, containers, and virtual networks.
+These configuration items add required application components and services, assembling them to form a complete operational environment for deploying workloads.

-Considered as a crucial part of the workload lifecycle management, cloud automation helps admins remove unused and unwanted long-term entities and their configuration items.
-It helps a lot in workload management by facilitating ways for automatic scaling tasks such as addition of more resources or removal of excess or unwanted instances.
+It is a crucial part of workload lifecycle management; cloud automation helps admins remove unused and unwanted long-term entities and their configuration items.
+It helps a lot in workload management by facilitating automatic scaling tasks such as adding more resources or removing excess or unwanted instances.

-Continuous delivery and continuous integration are key to the success of agile development driven by DevOps culture.
+Continuous delivery and continuous integration are critical to the success of agile development driven by DevOps culture.
 The success here relies on the speed of resource deployment and scalability in testing software releases.
-While public clouds are already capable of doing so, private cloud are not that successful.
-Cloud automation tools can be the savior in adding such capabilities to any of the cloud variants.
+While public clouds can already do so, private clouds are not that successful.
+Cloud automation tools can be the savior in adding such capabilities to any cloud variant.

-In a hybrid cloud environment, cloud automation automates tasks related to a private cloud environment and also enables integration with public cloud platforms such as Azure, GCP and AWS.
+In a hybrid cloud environment, cloud automation automates tasks related to a private cloud environment and enables integration with public cloud platforms such as Azure, GCP, and AWS.

 Cloud Automation Tools